GoHypernet/hypernet-protocol/documentation/gitbook/definitions-and-key-terms.md

 # Definitions & Key Terms

+This page contains a list of important terms and their definitions used throughout the documentation.

 ## **Layer 1**

 This is an alternative name for a base-layer consensus network.
 Networks like Bitcoin, Ethereum, and Avalanche are examples of *layer 1* protocols.